Scotty Cameron Phantom X12 Review

 My Phantom X12 has primarily been used in conjunction with the Srixon Z Star ball which gives a nice solid feel off the face and a healthy ‘click’ sound.

-If you’re shopping for a new putter then I would recommend testing it using the model of ball you normally play with.
+If you’re shopping for a new putter then I would recommend testing it using the model of golf ball you normally play with.
 This will allow you to compare it with your current putter on equal terms.

 I tend to prefer a mallet putter since I have a better idea of where the club is during the stroke.
 At times blade putters get ‘lost’.